emfcamp/freescout-docker/README.md

 ![Diagram](./doc/diagram.png)

+## Deployment

+1. Create a service and OAuth client for Freescale in UFFD.
+The redirect URI is `http://example.org/vouch/auth` and logout URI is `GET http://example.org/vouch/logout`.
+2. Update the values in `.env` (or set environment variables via some other method) to match your actual setup.
+3. `docker compose up` to start the neccessary services.
+4. You should now be able to access the Freescout instance.
+After OAuth you'll be presented with a log in screen.
+Use the default username and password from `.env` to log in.
+5. Follow the steps in Freescale Setup below.

+## Development

+`docker compose -f docker-compose.yml -f docker-compose.dev.yml up` will bring up a stack consisting of the Freescale setup, plus UFFD configured with some test users. `testadmin / adminpassword` will log you in as an administrator, `testuser / userpassword` as a standard user.

 ## Freescale Setup

-This all assumes you're running with the default settings from `docker-compose.yml`
+This all assumes you're running with the default settings from `.env`.
+Change them if you're not.

 1. Log in as admin@example.org with the password `password`.
-1. Activate the LDAP module.
+2. Activate the LDAP module.
-2. Go to LDAP settings
+3. Go to LDAP settings
    1. LDAP Host: `uffd-ldap`
    2. Port: `389`
    3. Bind DN: `ou=system,dc=example,dc=org`